deis/charts/README.md

 ## Contributing

-First, add this Chart repo to Helm to install the current "workflow-dev" chart:
+First, add this Chart repo to Helm Classic to install the current "workflow-dev" chart:

 ### Prerequisites